 Whether your hair is getting thinner or you just in the mood for a drastic change, but you’ve decided to go with a bald head.
-However, you only have an experience in shaving the face and you have no idea where to start.
+However, you only have experience in shaving the face and you have no idea where to start.
 Sounds familiar?
 If this is your situation, you’re in the right place.
 Here, we have an ultimate guide to shaving your head properly with the best tips and ideas.

 Be Aware Of The Shape Of Your Head